nullonerror/nullonerror.org/_posts/2020-12-31-backup-your-google-photos-on-cloud.md

 ---

 ### Why?
-Google Cloud Storage is cheaper, and you pay only what you use than [Google One](https://one.google.com/).
+Google Cloud Storage is cheaper, and you pay only for what you use than [Google One](https://one.google.com/).
 Also, you can erase any photo, and you still have a copy of that.

 ### Installation

 Create a Compute Engine (a VM).

-If you choosed Ubuntu, first of all, remove `snap`
+If you choose Ubuntu, first of all, remove `snap`

 ``` bash
 sudo apt autoremove --purge snapd